Allied Democratic Forces insurgency: 2021

-January

-1 January – DRC army supported by UN peacekeepers captures village of Loseslose from ADF.
-Two DRC soldiers and 14 ADF militiamen were killed during the fighting, seven DRC soldiers were wounded as well.

-4 January – 25 civilians were killed and several more kidnapped by ADF during their attacks on Tingwe, Mwenda and Nzenga villages.
-Secretary-General of the United Nations, António Guterres again called for global ceasefire after the killings, he also urged DRC "to take concrete steps to address the drivers of conflict in the east of the country".
+On 1 January 2021, the DRC and UN peacekeepers captured Loselose from the ADF.
+Two DRC and fourteen ADF soldiers were killed during the fighting.
+Seven DRC soldiers were wounded.
+On 4 January, 25 civilians were killed and several more were kidnapped by the ADF in Tingwe, Mwenda and Nzenga villages.
+Secretary-General of the UN, António Guterres, again called for global ceasefire after the killings, he also urged the DRC "to take concrete steps to address the drivers of conflict in the east of the country".
 Local leaders Bozy Sindiwako and Muvunga Kimwele said that army intervened too late to push back the rebels.
 DRC officials announced that they discovered 21 bodies which were "in a state of decomposition" in Loselose and Loulo.

-15 January – Three soldiers and 13 civilians were killed when suspected ADF militants attacked the village of Ndalya, 60 miles south of the city of Bunia in Ituri province.
+On the 15th, three soldiers and thirteen civilians were killed when suspected ADF militants attacked the village of Ndalya, 60 miles south of Bunia.

-March

-1 March – 10 civilians were killed in 2 different attacks by suspected ADF militants in eastern DRC.
-8 were slain in the Boyo village, with 2 more in the Kainama village.

-31 March – 23 civilians were killed in a village near Beni.
+On 1 March, ten civilians were killed in two attacks by suspected ADF militants in eastern DRC.
+Eight were slain in Boyo village, with two more in Kainama village.
+On 31 March, 23 civilians were killed in a village near Beni.

-May

-31 May – 57 civilians were killed in displacement camps near the towns of Boga and Tchabi in eastern DRC, according to the UN.
+On 31 May, 57 civilians were killed in displacement camps near the towns of Boga and Tchabi in eastern DRC.

-July

-1 July – US Ambassador to the Democratic Republic of the Congo, Michael A. Hammer, announces that the US government will assist in training Congolese forces and with intelligence sharing.
+On 1 July, the U.S. Ambassador to the DRC, Michael A. Hammer, announced that the U.S. would assist in training and share intelligence with Congolese forces.

-October

-25 October – Principal actor behind many of the armed groups within eastern DRC, John Tibasima, is arrest by FARDC forces.
+On 25 October, a principal actor behind many of the armed groups within eastern DRC, John Tibasima, is arrest by FARDC forces.

-December

-8 December – suspected ADF fighters killed 16 people in the rural communes of Mangina and nearby Masiriko in North Kivu province of DRC.
+On 8 December, suspected ADF fighters killed 16 people at Mangina and Masiriko villages in North Kivu.